-\section{Introduction}
+\section{INTRODUCTION}

-End-to-end autonomous driving (EtE-AD) relies on deep models trained to mimic human drivers (experts) \cite{Tampuu:2022}.
-Broadly, we can classify them according to their training strategy.
-Some models are self-supervised on vehicle signals ({\eg}, steering angle, acceleration) while others require additional supervision ({\eg}, semantic segmentation, bounding boxes, privileged information).
-A major drawback of the latter is the curse of human-based sensor data labeling, {\ie}, as for traditional AD pipelines \cite{Grigorescu:2020, Yurtsever:2020}.
-In contrast, self-supervised EtE-AD models can be trained on vehicle signals from the million daily miles of available human driving data, {\ie}, not requiring human-based sensor data labeling.
-This paper focuses on self-supervised EtE-AD.
+End-to-end autonomous driving (EtE-AD) refers to deep models trained to process sensor data for performing maneuvers that imitate human (expert) driving \cite{Tampuu:2022}.
+Broadly, we can classify these models according to their training supervision requirements.
+Some models only require vehicle signals ({\eg}, steering angle, acceleration) as supervision.
+Eventually, they can be directly trained from millions of human driving experiences.
+Other models also require costly human-based sensor data labeling as supervision ({\eg}, pixel/voxel-wise semantic labels or 2D/3D object bounding boxes).
+In fact, these models follow a kind of hybrid approach leveraging from pure EtE-AD and traditional AD pipelines \cite{Grigorescu:2020, Yurtsever:2020}.

-Despite the appealing idea of developing self-supervised EtE-AD models, their progress has mostly stalled, giving space to EtE-AD models supervised by a significantly large amount of labeled sensor data \cite{Muller:2018,Liang:2018,Chen:2019,Zhang:2021,Chitta:2021,Prakash:2021,Chen:2022,Shao:2022,Hu:2022,Wu:2022}, or by privileged information from the the driving environment as required by reinforcement learning \cite{Zhang:2021,Toromanoff:2020}.
-This situation may be due to the apparent lack of scalability of self-supervised EtE-AD models raised in a few works \cite{De:2019,Spencer:2021}, including \cite{Codevilla:2019}, where the representative self-supervised model known as CILRS is proposed.
-However, CILRS was developed in suboptimal conditions: limited driving episodes based on a single and rather deterministic expert driver, very low resolution images depicting a relatively narrow horizontal field of view (on-board images roughly display a single lane), and without applying any attention mechanism.
-Overall, this drives to a poor performance in newer benchmarks, which, eventually, can mislead non-expert readers and new practitioners in the field regarding the potential of self-supervised EtE-AD.
+Despite the appealing idea of developing vision-based pure EtE-AD models, their progress has mostly stalled, giving space to hybrid models supervised by a significantly large amount of labeled sensor data \cite{Muller:2018,Liang:2018,Chen:2019,Zhang:2021,Chitta:2021,Prakash:2021,Chen:2022,Shao:2022,Hu:2022,Wu:2022}, or by privileged information from the driving environment as required by reinforcement learning \cite{Zhang:2021,Toromanoff:2020}.
+This situation may be due to the apparent lack of scalability of pure EtE-AD models raised in a few works \cite{De:2019,Spencer:2021}; including \cite{Codevilla:2019}, where the model known as CILRS is proposed.
+CILRS was developed in suboptimal conditions: limited driving episodes based on a single and rather deterministic expert driver, very low-resolution images depicting a relatively narrow horizontal field of view (on-board images roughly display a single lane), and without applying any attention mechanism.
+Overall, this gives rise to poor performance in newer benchmarks, eventually misleading non-expert readers and new practitioners in the field regarding the potential of vision-based pure EtE-AD.